Annual Giving Manager:

 To apply, please send a cover letter, resume and salary history to Karen Jubrail, Vice President of Development at email@example.com

 This position is responsible for the successful daily operations of all aspects of the visitor experience, admissions desk welcome center and info desk.
 The Visitor Services Associate ensures optimum performance of the visitor services experience, admissions process and point of sales system operation.
 As a part of the visitor services team, you will provide excellent customer service and a seamless operation of the guest experience at the Museum.
-Position is part time and reports to the Visitor Services Manager.
-Preference will be given to bilingual candidates and must be available on weekends.
-To apply, please email resume to Debra Ramos at firstname.lastname@example.org
+Position is non-exempt and reports to the Visitor Services Manager.
+Must be available to work weekends, preference will be given to bilingual candidates.
+To apply, please email Visitor Services Manager, Debra Ramos at firstname.lastname@example.org

 Summer Camp Curriculum